facebook/docusaurus/website/docs/api/plugin-apis/lifecycle-apis.md

 ## `configureWebpack(config, isServer, utils, content)` {#configureWebpack}

 Modifies the internal webpack config.
 If the return value is a JavaScript object, it will be merged into the final config using [`webpack-merge`](https://github.com/survivejs/webpack-merge).
-If it is a function, it will be called and receive `config` as the first argument and an `isServer` flag as the argument argument.
+If it is a function, it will be called and receive `config` as the first argument and an `isServer` flag as the second argument.

 :::caution